Same Sex Couples

 Kentucky typically processes refunds from returns filed via MeF in 7 to 10 working days.
 By comparison, filing via a paper return results in an average of 8 to 10 weeks to process and issue refunds.

-Filing the Form 740 electronically enables the taxpayer to deposit their refund directly into their financial institution account.
+Filing the Form 740 electronically enables the taxpayer to have their refund deposited directly into their financial institution account.

-Electronic filing of the Form 740 or Form 740-NP enables the taxpayer to take advantage of debiting the tax due amount from their financial institution.
-New for 2014, the taxpayer may schedule the debit of estimate tax payments at the time of filing their Form 740 and Form 740-NP.
+Electronic filing of the Form 740, Form 740-NP and Form 40A102 enables the taxpayer to take advantage of debiting the tax due amount from their financial institution.
+Taxpayers may schedule a debit of estimate tax payments at the time of filing their Form 740 and Form 740-NP.

 Your debit request will not be processed prior to the date specified when your return is filed.
 It could take up to 2 weeks after that date before your account is debited.
 All debit payments are considered received on the date the debit was requested even though there is a delay when withdrawn from your bank account.